henry-boyd/io-riot/src/techandconsequenceblog/drafts/How Should We Robot?.md

 ---
-post: true
 title: How Do We Robot?
-draft: true
+description: Tesla's "We, Robot" event was a bit of a nothingburger to put it mildly.
+But its themes and evocations made me ponder, what is it that we actually want from robots?
+pubDate: 'Oct 10 2024'
+heroImage: '/media/These Nigerian Princes Want to Be Your Friend/GoogleSpamfeatured.png'
 tags:
-  - culture
   - news
-  - robotics
-description: Tesla's "We, Robot" event was a bit of a nothingburger to put it mildly.
-But its themes and evocations made me ponder, what is it that we actually want from robots?
-featuredimagefilename: A24VODfeaturedimage.png
-permalink:
-date: 2024-10-10
 ---